DIKU-EDU/kudos/docs/kernel-overview.rst

 Kernel programming differs somewhat from programming user programs.

 The most significant difference is memory usage.
-In the MIPS32 architecture, which Yams emulates, the memory is divided into segments.
+In the MIPS32 architecture, which YAMS emulates, the memory is divided into segments.
 Kernel code can access all these segments, while user programs can only access the first segment called the *user mapped segment*.
 In this segment the first bit of the address is 0.
 If the first bit is 1, the address belongs to one of the kernel segments